alyson1907/image-highlighter/README.md

 2. Applies edge detection filters
 3. Applies a colorizing filters (optional)

-All the filters applied are selected by the user, and all the filters available, for each step, are listed in [How it Works](#How-it-Works) section
+All the filters applied are selected by the user, and all the filters available, for each step, are listed in [Available Filters](#Available-Filters) section

 ## Application Area
 The program should be able to perform well with any grey-scaled image containing distinction of borders and objects to the human eye.